ml9951/ghc-events/README.md

-This is a modified version of GHC Events that adds support for STM Events
+This is a modified version of GHC Events that adds support for Manticore events
 ============================

 To install:

     git clone https://github.com/ml9951/ghc-events.git
-    git checkout stm
+    git checkout manticore-events
     cabal install

-You should then be able to build ThreadScope to visualize STM events
+You should then be able to build ThreadScope to visualize Manticore events

-If you would like to extend ghc-events, I have delimited all of my changes with "BEGIN STM" and "END STM" comments, which should serve as a helpful guideline when determining what needs to be modified in order to add a new event.
+Note that you will have to install this package prior to installing ThreadScope so that it uses *this* package instead of downloading the mainstream version on Hackage